Bavaria: Middle Ages

-Dissenters attempted a coup against Charlemagne at Tassilo's old capital of Regensburg in 792, led by his own son Pépin the Hunchback.
-The king had to drag Tassilo out of imprisonment to formally renounce his rights and titles at the Assembly of Frankfurt in 794.
-This is the last appearance of Tassilo in the sources, and he probably died a monk.
-As all of his family were also forced into monasteries, this was the end of the Agilolfing dynasty.

-For the next 400 years numerous families held the duchy, rarely for more than three generations.
-With the revolt of duke Henry the Quarrelsome in 976, Bavaria lost large territories in the south and south east.
+With the revolt of Henry II, Duke of Bavaria in 976, Bavaria lost large territories in the south and southeast.

-The territory of Ostarrichi was elevated to a duchy in its own right and given to the Babenberger family.
-This event marks the founding of Austria.
-Later the counts of Tyrol next to other princes began to act more independently from the dukes of Bavaria, and the new Duchy of Merania was created from lordships once under the jurisdiction of the Duchy of Bavaria.

-The last, and one of the most important, of the dukes of Bavaria was Henry the Lion of the house of Welf, founder of Munich, and de facto the second most powerful man in the empire as the ruler of two duchies.
+One of the most important dukes of Bavaria was Henry the Lion of the house of Welf, founder of Munich, and de facto the second most powerful man in the empire as the ruler of two duchies.
 When in 1180, Henry the Lion was deposed as Duke of Saxony and Bavaria by his cousin, Frederick I, Holy Roman Emperor (a.k.a.
 "Barbarossa" for his red beard), Bavaria was awarded as fief to the Wittelsbach family, counts palatinate of Schyren ("Scheyern" in modern German).
 They ruled for 738 years, from 1180 to 1918.
-In 1180 however also Styria was separated from Bavaria.
+In 1180, however, Styria was also separated from Bavaria.
 The Electorate of the Palatinate by Rhine (Kurpfalz in German) was also acquired by the House of Wittelsbach in 1214, which they would subsequently hold for six centuries.

 The first of several divisions of the duchy of Bavaria occurred in 1255.
 With the extinction of the Hohenstaufen in 1268, Swabian territories were acquired by the Wittelsbach dukes.
 Emperor Louis the Bavarian acquired Brandenburg, Tyrol, Holland and Hainaut for his House but released the Upper Palatinate for the Palatinate branch of the Wittelsbach in 1329.
 That time also Salzburg finally became independent from the Duchy of Bavaria.

 In the 14th and 15th centuries, upper and lower Bavaria were repeatedly subdivided.
 Four Duchies existed after the division of 1392: Bavaria-Straubing, Bavaria-Landshut, Bavaria-Ingolstadt and Bavaria-Munich.
 In 1506 with the Landshut War of Succession, the other parts of Bavaria were reunited, and Munich became the sole capital.
 The country became a center of the Jesuit-inspired Counter-Reformation.